JerBouma/ThePassiveInvestor/README.md

 ## Contribution
 Projects are bound to have (small) errors and can always be improved.
 Therefore, I highly encourage you to submit issues and create pull requests to improve the program and/or the spreadsheet.

+If you wish to test the packaging, you can do so by:

+1. Downloading the repository.
+2. Inside the repository execute the following command
+    * ```pyinstaller --add-data="images;images" --icon=images\iconICO.ico --name=ThePassiveInvestor program.py```
+3. Open the 'dist' folder.

 ## Disclaimer
 While the program allows you to make financial decisions more easily, it explicitely <i>does not</i> make the decisions for you.
 Therefore, these decisions remain your own and I am not responsible for any losses (or gains) made.